 To hear what they have to say, take a look at the latest episode of MoneyTalk in which Ed Monk also talks about making your retirement pot last longer in a world of rising prices and Dan Lane looks at how easily-swayed we can be when it comes to making decisions; both essential topics for today’s investors.

 If you want to find out more about sustainable and ethical investing, our new ESG hub is the place to start.
-And you can find out the top 10 funds that your fellow ethical investors are putting their money into.
 Keep your eyes peeled there for an extended interview with Ned Salter and Marty Dropkin coming soon and also look out for tomorrow’s MoneyTalk podcast, in which we discuss the important of sustainable investing and Ed Monk also speaks to Fidelity’s Michael Clark, manager of the Enhanced Income Fund; offering investment alternatives in this uncertain world.

 The value of investments and the income from them can go down as well as up, so you may get back less than you invest.
 Investors should note that the views expressed may no longer be current and may have already been acted upon.
 The Investment Manager’s focus on securities of companies which maintain strong environmental, social and governance (“ESG”) credentials may result in a return that at times compares unfavourably to similar products without such focus.
 No representation nor warranty is made with respect to the fairness, accuracy or completeness of such credentials.
 The status of a security’s ESG credentials can change over time.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.